What is the Graduate Student Showcase?

 Is there a limit to how many submissions I can enter?
-What if my poster is from a group project?
+What if my entry is from a group project?

-The Showcase has a strict one-student one-entry policy, and group entries are not permitted – if more than one student meets with judges regarding the same poster, the entire entry will be disqualified from judging and will not be eligible for an award.
-What this means is that for each poster there should only be one student presenter.
-However, each member of a group or lab may create their own individual poster for the project and submit it to the Showcase.
+The showcase has a strict one-student one-entry policy, and group entries are not permitted – if more than one student enters the same poster or video, the entries will be disqualified from judging and will not be eligible for an award.
+What this means is that for each entry there should only be one student presenter.
+However, each member of a group or lab may create their own individual poster and three-minute recording for the project and submit it to the showcase.
 This submission will also require individual abstract and presenter contact information to be submitted upon signing up.